 Finally, and most importantly, check your press release before you send it out.
 Read it through several times and ask someone else to read it through, just in case you miss a mistake.
 A press release with many grammatical errors can make you and your company look unprofessional.

-Discover the true potential of your brand!
-Sign up for a free newsroom, start sending press releases and boost your online presence in no time.
+Discover the true potential of your news!
+Get your news in front of journalists, bloggers and influencers.
+And increase your online presence in no time.